skip to main content

 The Community-Based Division (CBD) of the FORHP oversees the dissemination of federal funds to community networks and providers who aim to address rural health challenges.
 This project will involve an examination of three types of CBD programs: 1) the Small Health Care Provider Quality Improvement Program, 2) the Rural Health Care Services Outreach Program, and 3) the Rural Health Network Development Program, and the extent to which the Performance Improvement and Measurement Systems (PIMS) Database captures the programs’ impact.

-Trends and Predictors of Urban-Rural and Racial/Ethnic Disparities in Hospitalizations Associated with the Top 5 Cancers
+Trends and Predictors of Urban-Rural and Racial/Ethnic Disparities in Hospitalizations Associated with the Top Five Cancers

 Alva O. Ferdinand, DrPH, JD